 - a robot engineer.

-IBL involves working full or part time in industry as part of your studies.
+Industry-based learning involves working full or part time in industry as part of your studies.
 You can gain valuable experience and be better prepared for employment after graduation, all while gaining credit towards your degree.

 Innovative engineering research